ucla-imls-open-sci/UCLA-imls-docs/README.md

-You're right!
-If this repository serves as the documentation hub for the project, the README should emphasize that.
-Here's the revised text:

----

 # UCLA IMLS Open Science Project Documentation

 This repository houses the **documentation** for the IMLS-funded project, *Lessons for Librarians in Open Science Principles and Methods*.
 The project focuses on developing modular, reusable curricula to train librarians in open science practices, equipping them to support researchers and advocate for transparency and reproducibility in research.